-Exceptional circumstances since the advent of Covid-19 have seen a large percentage of employees adapt quickly to working from home while our frontline teams maintain a high level of service for members.
+Exceptional circumstances since Covid-19 have seen a large percentage of employees adapt quickly to working from home while our frontline teams maintain a high level of service for members.
 Australian Mutual Bank genuinely cares about its people and aims to meet our employee needs by providing a safe, friendly work environment with above award remuneration and attractive employee benefits.
-There were no sexual harassment claims during year.
+There were no sexual harassment claims during the year.

-Employee training
+Employee Training